Role of Fragility of the Glass Formers in the Yielding Transition under Oscillatory Shear

-\SK{Recent investigations using cyclic shear predominantly under athermal quasi-static (AQS) conditions indicate that the yielding transition depends on the initial sample's degree of annealing or inherent structure energy.
-In poorly annealed systems, stroboscopic energy decreases with increasing amplitude of deformation until the yielding amplitude, after which it increases again.
-Near yielding, the system undergoes an absorbing to diffusing transition: for smaller amplitudes below yielding, the system reaches a steady state called the absorbing state with an invariant stroboscopic configuration; for amplitudes larger than yielding, the steady states are diffusing states where the configuration keeps changing with the number of cycles.
-This scenario changes significantly if the systems are sufficiently annealed so that the initial energy is below a threshold energy, shown to be the energy at the Mode Coupling Transition temperature \cite{yeh2020glass,bhaumik2021role}.
-The energy of the system remains constant until reaching the yielding amplitude, where it undergoes a sudden increase and reaches the diffusive states.} \SK{A similar discontinuous jump in energy is also observed under uniform shear as well \cite{ozawa2018random,bhaumik2021role}.
-This effect of annealing on yielding is robust across various model systems \cite{divoux2023ductile,ozawa2018random,barlow2020ductile,ozawa2023creating,keim2022mechanical,pollard2022yielding,mutneja2023yielding}, different driving protocols \cite{krishnan2023annealing,adhikari2022yielding}, finite temperature, finite shear rate \cite{singh2020brittle,lamp2022brittle}, and different dimensions \cite{singh2020brittle,ozawa2020role,bhaumik2022yielding}. }
+\SK{Recent investigations using cyclic shear predominantly under athermal quasistatic (AQS) \cite{maloney2006amorphous} conditions indicate that the yielding transition depends on the initial sample's degree of annealing or inherent structure (IS) energy.
+In poorly annealed systems, stroboscopic energy decreases with increasing amplitude of deformation ($\gamma_{max}$) until a critical yield strain amplitude ($\gamma_c$), after which it increases again.
+Near yielding, the system undergoes an absorbing to diffusing transition: for smaller amplitudes below yielding, the system reaches a steady state called the absorbing state with an invariant stroboscopic configuration; for amplitudes larger than yielding, $\gamma_{max} > \gamma_c$, the steady states are diffusing states where the configuration keeps changing with the number of cycles.
+This scenario changes significantly if the systems are sufficiently annealed so that the initial energy is below the threshold energy, shown to be the energy at the Mode Coupling Transition temperature $T_{MCT}$ \cite{yeh2020glass,bhaumik2021role}.
+The system's energy remains constant until it reaches the yielding amplitude $\gamma_Y$ at those annealing conditions, where it undergoes a sudden increase and reaches the diffusive states.
+Note that $\gamma_Y \ge \gamma_c$ in all systems that are studied.
+A similar discontinuous jump in energy is observed under uniform shear as well \cite{ozawa2018random,bhaumik2021role} when a large system size is considered.
+This effect of annealing on yielding is robust across various model systems \cite{divoux2023ductile,ozawa2018random,barlow2020ductile,ozawa2023creating,keim2022mechanical,pollard2022yielding,mutneja2023yielding}, different driving protocols \cite{krishnan2023annealing,adhikari2022yielding}, finite temperature, finite shear rate \cite{singh2020brittle,lamp2022brittle}, and different dimensions \cite{singh2020brittle,ozawa2020role,bhaumik2022yielding,chatterjee2026memory}. }